gratianlup/temp/docs/assembly-view.md

 - *Double-click* on the function name (or the Return key with the name selected) opens the called function in the same tab.
 - *Shift+Double-Click* (or Shift+Return) opens the called function in a new tab.
 - *Alt+Return* shows a preview popup with the called function's assembly.
-Press the *Escape* key to close hte popup.
+Press the *Escape* key to close the popup.
 - *Hovering* with the mouse over the function name also shows the preview popup.
 - Use the shortcuts from the *Opened function history* section below to go back to the caller.